-Do you need free CAD software?
-But you’re not sure quite what you need?
+Do you need free CAD software or 3D modeling tool?
+But you’re not quite sure what you need?
 Here you can learn the basic terms to make a smart choice.
 Also, we have compiled a comprehensive list of the best free CAD software on the market.

 CAD software is an important tool for professional architects, engineers, animators, and graphic designers (and anyone looking to bring their own designs to life).
-With the proliferation of open-source projects, free CAD software is in many cases no less sophisticated than its commercial counterparts.
+With the proliferation of open-source projects, free CAD software and 3D graphics tools are in many cases no less sophisticated than its commercial counterparts.
 But given the many differences between these programs, it can be difficult to choose the right one.

 |3D Builder||Beginner||Windows, Windows Mobile, Xbox One, and Windows Hololense||Free||3mf, obj, ply, STL|